jordan9001/darkelf/README.md

 Note, this is a proof of concept, and does not cover a lot of edge cases!
 If you want to actually be sneaky, don't use this as is!
 This does not handle PIE binaries right now.

+possible later TODO:
+	do our own dlopen/dlsym (fixes PIE as well)